element2112/ACCHORD/README.md

 # [LINK TO PROJECT WEBSITE](http://acchord.herokuapp.com/)

-* The website is hosted on a free hosting service called Heroku.
+* [IMPORTANT] The website is hosted on a free hosting service called Heroku.
 Due to using the free tier, the website takes several seconds to load at first if the server has not been recently pinged.

 ## Team Members
 * Brittanie Staton